All-New Element 43-Inch 4K Ultra HD Smart LED TV - Fire TV Edition

 - Fire TV Edition is a smart TV experience that seamlessly integrates your favorite streaming and live over-the-air content on a unified home screen (HD antenna required).

-- Experience true-to-life 4K UHD picture quality with over 8 million pixels for stunning clarity, deep contrast, and brilliant colors.
+- Experience true-to-life 4K UHD picture quality with over 8 million pixels for stunning clarity, deep contrast, and brilliant colors on a direct-lit LED screen with minimal motion blur.
 Refresh Rate: 60 Hz (Native), 120 Hz (Effective).

 - The Fire TV experience is built in so you can enjoy over 15,000 channels, apps, and Alexa skills.
 Get universal search results across over 140 channels and apps including Netflix, Hulu, HBO NOW, SHOWTIME, STARZ, and Prime Video.